pwwang/datar/docs/data.md

 iris = data.iris
 ```

-To list all avaiable datasets:
+To list all available datasets:

 ```python
 from datar import data